See Art ~ Make Art

 Henna

 Stop by the tent and choose from a variety of designs offered by our Henna artists.
 Henna is a natural dye originating from Northern Africa, The Middle-East, and Southern Asia, created using powdered Henna leaves.
 When applied to the skin, the dye leaves a temporary stain after drying.
 Designs typically last one to two weeks, charges apply.
+Ongoing both days.

 Family Arts Tent